-· Enjoy: Painting, drawing and photography with fellow artists from any medium at any level of expertise.
+Enjoy: Painting and photography with fellow artists from any medium at any level of expertise.

-· Conclusion: At 5:45 those willing to discuss their results will gather at the gazebo.
+Conclusion: At 11:45 those willing to discuss their results will collect back in the parking lot.

-· Cautions: The host, organizers and sponsors that make this session possible cannot guarantee your safety or be responsible for personal injury, property damage and trespass resulting from your actions.
-Don't let your easel or tripod be a trip hazard for others.
+Cautions: The host, organizers, and sponsors that make this session possible cannot guarantee your safety or be responsible for personal injury, property damage and trespass resulting from your actions.
 Have fun, but be careful.

-· Guests: Guests are certainly welcome, subject to the above cautions.
-No children please, as we will all be too absorbed in our work to watch them.
+Guests: Guests are certainly welcome, subject to the above cautions.
+No children please, as we will be far too absorbed in our art to monitor their activity.

 Schedule for 2017 Plein Air Events